cyatteau/ArcGIS-REST-JS-search-address/README.md

 # ArcGIS REST JS: Search for an Address

+## Description

 This is a simple address search application that uses the [ArcGIS REST JS API](https://developers.arcgis.com/arcgis-rest-js/api-reference/) to access the [geocoding service](https://developers.arcgis.com/documentation/mapping-apis-and-services/search/geocoding/).
 Upon entering an address, location coordinates are received.

+## Goals

+- **Primary**: Show developers how to use ArcGIS REST JS API to access the geocoding service through a “Hello World” app.
+- **Secondary**: Show developers the power of our location services and how they can be accessed with the ArcGIS REST JS API.

 ## Live Demo Clip